SkyNetCloud/Ore-Spiders-Mod-1-20-1-Port-/README.md

-This is the code for an updated version of the 1.7.10 mod "Ore Spiders Mod."
-Although the mod has been made obsolete, it is still worth playing.
+This is the code for the retextured and further updated version of the "Ore Spiders Mod."